 Qatar is statistically one of the safest places in the world.
 Serious crime is rare, and as an expat, it is highly unlikely that you will be a victim of one.
 According to the country’s interior ministry, the major crime rate has fallen dramatically in recent years.

 As an expat, your most likely interaction with the police will be on the roads.
 Qatar’s road safety leaves a lot to be desired, but there are initiatives to improve it.

 Corruption in Qatar is thought to be lower than in other Gulf States, although patronage networks and favoritism are institutionalized, especially in public procurement.
 Using influential middlemen – a practice known as wasta – is prevalent in Qatari business culture.

 The Qatari justice system is a mix of civil and Sharia (Islamic) law.

 Expats cannot access the Qatari social welfare system.
 Doha has excellent hospitals, medical, and healthcare facilities.
 Most expats visit a private hospital or clinic for treatment.
 Private health insurance is compulsory for expats, and is typically provided by the employer.
 Expats either have health insurance from their employers or must buy private insurance.
 The following is a list of international health insurance companies operating in Qatar:

 Medication is widely available at pharmacies in Doha and across the country.
-The most common health hazard is heat exhaustion.
-Life expectancy in Qatar is 77.3 for men and 79.9 for women.
-Qatar is ranked as the world’s 29th happiest country.
+Life expectancy in Qatar is 82 for women and 79 for men.

 Education in Qatar